stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 [[3:12]](https://www.youtube.com/watch?v=15MltoqMjZU&t=192s) **Victor:**
 Yes, so we've been building since the launch of Ethereum and continue to follow this journey.
 So you'll get hopefully no shilling and a lot of good historical context about what we're going to talk about today.
 And today we are going to talk about the highlights from Token 2049.

 And was it more boring or more crazy in terms of the blockchain world?
-Joining me is Bob Summerwell.
-Bob, you want to do a quick intro?
+Joining me is Bob Summerwill.
+[Bob]({{ '/people/bob-summerwill/' | relative_url }}), you want to do a quick intro?

 [[3:46]](https://www.youtube.com/watch?v=15MltoqMjZU&t=226s) **Bob:**
-Hi there, I'm Bob Summerwell.
+Hi there, I'm Bob Summerwill.
 We are all, we're not old.
 We're all very experienced.

 [[3:52]](https://www.youtube.com/watch?v=15MltoqMjZU&t=232s) **Victor:**
 Thank you.

 [[3:54]](https://www.youtube.com/watch?v=15MltoqMjZU&t=234s) **Bob:**
-But yes, I'm head of ecosystem.
+But yes, I'm Head of Ecosystem.

 [[3:58]](https://www.youtube.com/watch?v=15MltoqMjZU&t=238s) **Victor:**
-Yeah, and Karen, of course.
+Yeah, and Kieren, of course.

 [[4:01]](https://www.youtube.com/watch?v=15MltoqMjZU&t=241s) **Kieren:**
 Yeah, I am also experienced.
 You know, not as long as you can be in the space, but it's starting to feel like it, right?
 Like we've really been around for some time.

 [[4:12]](https://www.youtube.com/watch?v=15MltoqMjZU&t=252s) **Victor:**
-But yes, I'm- I will bestow the OG title on you, Karen.
+But yes, I'm- I will bestow the OG title on you, [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}).
 So we could go around.
 I mean, anyone that's been around since before the launch of Ethereum and was part of it, I think, you know, that would be, we can claim that title.

 [[4:30]](https://www.youtube.com/watch?v=15MltoqMjZU&t=270s) **Kieren:**
 Ah, how the time goes.

 [[4:33]](https://www.youtube.com/watch?v=15MltoqMjZU&t=273s) **Victor:**
 So I will say that I was not in Singapore.
-I kind of played hooky with Karen's approval.
+I kind of played hooky with [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }})'s approval.
 You know, international travel is brutal.

-But Bob and Karen were there.
+But [Bob]({{ '/people/bob-summerwill/' | relative_url }}) and [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}) were there.
 And why, to get your kind of impressions, what do you think the big themes this year were at Token 2049?

 [[4:57]](https://www.youtube.com/watch?v=15MltoqMjZU&t=297s) **Kieren:**
 Yeah, a bunch of big topics.
 One thing that was notable is that it felt like meme coins had almost completely vanished.
 And there was a lot of that the previous year.